salehjg/DGCNN-on-FPGA/readme.md

 ```

 # Configuration
-To make it easier to explore the design space and try different configurations, all of the parameters that effects the output performance of the task kernels are gatheredd in a seperate submodule repository at directory `config`.
+To make it easier to explore the design space and try different configurations, all of the parameters that affect the output performance of the task kernels are gathered in a separate submodule repository at directory `config`.

 # How to...
 ## 1. Building The Host Program